open-AIMS/dh_sediment_monitoring/md/instructions.md

 3. a **Data** page providing overviews of data in various stages
 4. an **Exploratory Data Analysis** page providing graphical data summaries
+5. an **Analysis** page providing information about the statistical models and their outputs
+6. a **Manual** page that displays the online manual for the application

 Each page will also contain instructions to help guide you through using or interpreting the information.
 In some cases, this will take